No-fee apartments for rent in NYC

 Finally, the second type of no fee apt listing you’ll find in NYC is a direct by owner listing, also known as an FRBO (for rent by owner).
 Sometimes these are hard to come by listings from small landlords or owners of individual condo apartments.
 Still, oftentimes these are open listings, which will only be no fee if you go to the owner or management company directly but will have a fee if a broker brings you there.
 This is especially common in cheaper walk-up buildings where landlords are confident in their own ability to attract a tenant, but also don’t mind allowing brokers to market it and bring a tenant who covers their commission.

-So wouldn’t going to the landlord directly be better than using a broker to find a no fee rental?
+Is going directly to the landlord better than using a broker to find a no fee rental?

 That depends.
 A broker can be a useful tool for you, and the main questions you should be asking yourself are 1) Do you have a good broker representing you, and 2) How well do you understand the NYC rental market?
 Other relevant questions are 3) How much value do you put on your time, and 4) Do you already know what buildings and neighborhoods you’re interested in?